FlavScents AInsights Entry for Geraniol (CAS: 106-24-1)

 5. Use in Fragrances

-In the fragrance industry, geraniol is a versatile ingredient used across various fragrance families, including floral, citrus, and woody compositions.
-It acts as a modifier and impact note, providing freshness and floralcy.
-Typical concentration ranges in perfumes and personal care products vary from 0.1% to 5%, depending on the desired intensity and product type.
-Geraniol is primarily a top to middle note due to its moderate volatility.
+Geraniol is a versatile ingredient in the fragrance industry, commonly used in floral, citrus, and fruity fragrance families.
+It acts as a modifier and impact note, enhancing the freshness and realism of compositions.
+Typical concentration ranges in fragrance products vary from 0.1% to 5%, depending on the desired intensity and product type.
+Geraniol is primarily a top to middle note due to its moderate volatility, contributing to the initial and heart phases of fragrance development.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts